Difficulty gaining Special Immigrant Visas to come to US

 Since losing his home, Ahmed Massoud, has been living on the streets in Kabul hiding from the Taliban.

 Desperate to come to America, he spent 11 days behind the gate at the Kabul Airport, hoping to board a plane to the US.
-When that wasn’t a success, he reached out to News 10 for help.
+When that wasn’t a success, he reached out to NEWS10 ABC for help.
 Like so many Afghans, he wants to get a special immigrant visa.

-What exactly is a special immigrant visa, also known as SIV?
-Campbell Dunsmore from the US Committee for Refuges and Immigrants explains.

 SIV is a pathway for permanent, legal residency for those who are eligible and also includes State Department refugee benefits.
 However, many people are currently stuck in the processing pipeline.

-Albany Mayor Kathy Sheehan wrote a letter to President Biden, asking him to expand the Special Immigrant Visa Program, adding that the city is ready to help those who have fled from Afghanistan.
+Albany Mayor Kathy Sheehan wrote a letter to President Joe Biden and asked him to expand the Special Immigrant Visa Program, adding that the city is ready to help those who have fled from Afghanistan.

 “The reason I wanted to write to the president about this is that we already have a great infrastructure in place to welcome refugees,” said Sheehan.